Bahrain Victorious

 2026 roster

-Bahrain Victorious lines up in 2026 with clear leaders and depth across every terrain.
-Matej Mohorič remains the reference for classics and stage hunting, while Pello Bilbao, Santiago Buitrago and the rising Antonio Tiberi headline Grand Tour and one‑week GC ambitions, with Damiano Caruso the mountain road captain who can still win from breaks.
-Attila Valter and Lenny Martinez add fresh GC and hilly classics upside.
+Bahrain Victorious lines up in 2026 with clear leaders and real depth across every terrain.
+Matej Mohorič remains the reference point for the classics and stage hunting, while Pello Bilbao, Santiago Buitrago and the rising Antonio Tiberi headline the team’s Grand Tour and one-week GC ambitions.
+Damiano Caruso is still the mountain road captain and a genuine threat from breakaways.
+Attila Valter and Lenny Martinez add extra upside for GC and hilly one-day races.

-For sprints, Phil Bauhaus is the finisher, backed by Nikias Arndt, Kamil Gradek, Mathijs Paasschens, Daniel Skerl and Matevž Govekar for positioning and lead‑outs, with Alberto Bruttomesso a developing fast man.
+In the sprint department, Phil Bauhaus is the designated finisher, supported by Nikias Arndt, Kamil Gradek, Mathijs Paasschens, Daniel Škerl and Matevž Govekar for positioning and lead out duties, with Alberto Bruttomesso developing into another fast option.

-Alec Segaert brings TT power and northern classics bite; Rainer Kepplinger, Robert Stannard and Afonso Eulálio are reliable engines for break control and tough transition days.
-Young talent runs deep: Edoardo Zambanini and Pau Miquel on the climbs, plus Jakob Omrzel, Vlad Van Mechelen, Max van der Meulen, Alessandro Borgo, Žak Eržen and Oliver Stockwell giving the squad genuine future firepower.
+Beyond the headline names, Alec Segaert brings time trial power and northern classics edge, while Rainer Kepplinger, Robert Stannard and Afonso Eulálio provide the steady horsepower needed for break control and hard transition days.
+The talent pipeline is equally strong, with Edoardo Zambanini and Pau Miquel on the climbs, plus Jakob Omrzel, Vlad Van Mechelen, Max van der Meulen, Alessandro Borgo, Žak Eržen and Oliver Stockwell giving the squad genuine future firepower.

 Key alumni